 About the Spartan Health Center(an affiliate of Fort Norfolk Urgent Care)

-At the Spartan Health Center NSU enrolled students have confidential visits- meaning we do not share or release your medical records without your written permission in accordance with state and federal law (HIPAA).
+At the SHC, NSU enrolled students have confidential visits- meaning we do not share or release your medical records without your written permission in accordance with state and federal law (HIPAA).
 An exception would be reporting a student in immediate danger of suicide or homicide.

 If indicated we refer students to local specialists for mental health care, chronic illnesses, or complex health issues.
 We also refer to the ER at Sentara Norfolk General Hospital (Trauma 1 level center, located 3.3 miles from campus) when medically indicated.

-Our office works in collaboration with NSU Counseling services (Phone 823-8173) and O.A.S.I.S (students with disability and international students) (Phone 823-2409).
+Our office works in collaboration with NSU Counseling services (Phone 757-823-8173) and the O.A.S.I.S office (accessibility services and international students) (Phone 757–823-8325).
 We strongly advise that all students with chronic illness register with O.A.S.I.S’s office in case additional resources for academic success are needed.

 NSU does not currently offer either an Accident Medical Expense Benefit Plan or a Sickness Medical Expense Benefit Plan for Domestic Students.

-International Students are required to enroll in an International Students Injury and Sickness Insurance Plan(s) at the time of registration.
+International Students are required to enroll in an International Students Injury and Sickness Insurance Plan(s) at the time of registration-see O.A.S.I.S office for information 757-823-8325

 SHC COVID-19 Procedures to reduce risk of virus exposure to staff, students, faculty

--To reduce risk of spreading virus on campus students should self-quarantine for 10 days before arriving or 10 days after campus arrival pending NSU directives.
-At school maintain social/physical distancing protocols.
+-To reduce risk of spreading virus on campus students should follow current CDC vaccination guidelines, self-quarantine for 5 days before arriving or 5 days after campus arrival, follow all current NSU Covid19 directives pertaining to masking, social/physical distancing protocols.

--All students need to bring a digital thermometer, two (2) face coverings, hand sanitizer and adult multivitamins to school
+-All students should bring a digital thermometer, hand sanitizer and adult multivitamins to school

-–Do not share personal items including food or water or lip balm or makeup or hygiene products
+–Do not share personal items including food, water, lip balm, makeup or other hygiene products

--All students need to be up to date with vaccines and get a flu shot before coming to school
+-All students should stay up to date with routine vaccines including getting a yearly flu shot

--All persons must wear face covering or mask to enter SHC or Annex, use hand sanitizer before and after sign-in, and have temperature taken at sign in
+– All students need to use hand sanitizer before and after sign-in, and have temperature taken at sign in

--Waiting room use will be only for patients (no friends waiting)
+-Waiting room use is only for patients (exception if caregiver needed)

 -Testing for influenza, strep or mononucleosis in addition to Covid-19 PCR testing may occur